bradoyler/bradoyler.com/src/blog/municipal-bitcoin-funds.md

 Picture this: Your local mayor announces a 10% property tax cut, funded not by slashing services or hiking fees, but by the steady appreciation of a small Bitcoin allocation in the town's treasury.
 No bonds, no bailouts—just smart, asymmetric investing in the world's most battle-tested digital asset.

 This isn't a pipe dream.
 It's the core idea behind **municipal Bitcoin funds**, a growing movement that's already whispering through town halls from Pennsylvania to Texas.
 And it all kicked off with a punchy 4-page whitepaper I dropped in October 2025 during my write-in campaign for mayor of Yardley, PA.
 Today, we're diving into what these funds are, why they're a game-changer for cash-strapped municipalities, and how that Yardley doc—straight from my campaign playbook—could spark a nationwide wave.
+Fresh off the presses: New Hampshire just supercharged the conversation by approving the world's first Bitcoin-backed municipal bond on November 18, 2025.
+At $100 million, it's a blueprint for how BTC can collateralize public debt without taxpayer risk, funneling fees into a Bitcoin Economic Development Fund for statewide innovation.
+Governor Kelly Ayotte nailed it: "This positions us as a leader in digital finance without risking state funds or taxpayer dollars."

 ### Demystifying the Municipal Bitcoin Fund: It's Simpler Than You Think